trentnewton/symbio/sites/all/themes/symbio/bower_components/scrollreveal/README.md

 #### 5.1.
 Browser Compatibility

 ScrollReveal works on any JavaScript enabled browser that supports both [CSS Transform](http://caniuse.com/#search=transform) and [CSS Transition](http://caniuse.com/#search=transitions).
-This includes Internet Explorer 10, and most modern desktop and mobile browsers.
+This includes Internet Explorer 10+, and most modern desktop and mobile browsers.

 #### 5.2.
 Issues and Reporting Bugs

 **Please search existing issues, before creating a new one;** every issue is labeled and attended carefully.
 If you open a duplicate issue, it will be closed immediately.

 If you cannot find your issue/bug in a previous ticket, please include details such as your browser, any other 3rd party JavaScript libraries you are using, and ideally a code sample demonstrating the problem.
-(Try [JSBin](http://jsbin.com/ladutil/edit?html,output))
+(Try [JSBin](http://jsbin.com/nuqapopefo/1/edit?html,output))

 #### 5.3.
-Contributing
+Pull Requests

 Feeling inspired?
 Please contribute!
 Optimizations, compatibility and bug fixes are greatly preferred over new features, but don’t be shy.
 One thing sorely missing from ScrollReveal right now is a test suite.